 This survey examined diversity and inclusion on campus.

 Faculty, postdocs, OAAs

 Spring 2015 Survey

 This survey examined sexual assault and misconduct on campus.

 Related University Resources and Policies

-For a complete summary of resources (including confidential resources) for members of the University community who may be experiencing discrimination or unlawful harassment, please visit the Provost’s discrimination, harassment and sexual misconduct website.
+For a complete summary of resources (including confidential resources) for members of the University community who may be experiencing discrimination or unlawful harassment, please visit the Equal Opportunity Programs website.

 Additional resources and information relating to discrimination and harassment can be found below: